 4. Prerequisites: One of the following courses: HIST 2112, HIST 2111, PUBP 3000, INTA 1200, POL 1101, AP US History.
-Course taught jointly with INTA 6111A.

 5. Course Requirements:

 General:

 a.
 Course members will be expected to attend all classes, complete all assigned readings, and participate in classroom discussions on the subjects addressed in the readings and lectures.
 Lectures during the course may not cover the readings and will often present new ideas and information.
 You are responsible for the information contained in the reading, whether it is covered or not in lectures, as well as for the information in the lectures.